 Ongoing work focuses on:

-Clinical translation of MR Fingerprinting in early detection and characterization of neurological diseases, including epilepsy, brain tumor, and Multiple sclerosis.
+Clinical translation of MR Fingerprinting in early detection and characterization of neurological diseases such as epilepsy, brain tumors, and multiple sclerosis.